Poenulus: Structure

+However, certain elements, such as the two appearances of the soldier Antamoenides, and the arrival of Hanno, break the symmetry.

 Metrical structure

 Plautus's plays are traditionally divided into five acts.
 However, it is not thought that the act-divisions go back to Plautus's time, since no manuscript contains them before the 15th century.
 Also, the acts themselves do not always match the structure of the plays, which is more clearly shown by the variation in metres.

 A common metrical pattern in Plautus's plays is that each section begins with iambic senarii (which were spoken without music), then a song (canticum) in various metres, and finally each section is rounded off by trochaic septenarii, which were apparently recited or sung to the accompaniment of tibiae (a pair of reed pipes).
 Moore calls this the "ABC succession", where A = iambic senarii, B = other metres, and C = trochaic septenarii.

 Taking iambic senarii as the beginning of a section, and trochaic septenarii as the end, Poenulus can be divided into five parts.
 The overall pattern is as follows: